md499/Flask-Website/README.md

 # Flask-Website
-This is a website created using HTML and Flask.
+This is a website created using Python via the Flask framework.